AdamBabinicz/szuraniec/README.md

 **▶️ [Dwa na Jeden — Wedding Dance AI Coach Demo](https://www.youtube.com/watch?v=6MDFggcT04g)**

 The demo showcases the interactive dance-learning experience, including the visual step guidance, rhythm-based practice, music integration, and the overall application workflow.

 ---

+## 🎙️ Voice AI Coach Integration (Groq Whisper Turbo)

+The application now includes a **real-time, hands-free Voice AI Coach** powered by **Groq Cloud Whisper Large v3 Turbo**, allowing dancers to control practice sessions with natural spoken commands in **Polish and English**.

+This addition does not replace the existing WebMCP tool architecture — it extends it with a voice-driven control layer that maps speech directly into the same structured `TrainerBridge` actions already used by autonomous agents.
+In practice, this means the browser can now be controlled in three complementary ways:

+- **by the human through the visual UI**,
+- **by an autonomous AI agent through WebMCP tools**,
+- **and by the dancer's voice through the Voice AI Coach bridge**.

+### Hands-Free Voice Control Architecture

+#### 1. HTML5 MediaRecorder Pipeline

+The voice layer uses the **HTML5 MediaRecorder API** as a cross-browser audio capture standard.
+This avoids the reliability, permission, and sandbox limitations often associated with legacy browser speech APIs and keeps the input layer aligned with modern web platform primitives.

+The result is a recording pipeline that works across:

+- Chrome
+- Safari
+- Edge
+- Firefox
+- iOS browsers
+- Android browsers

+This makes the Voice AI Coach suitable for realistic dance-floor practice, where the dancer may be using a phone, tablet, or laptop and cannot rely on desktop-only browser speech features.

+#### 2. Groq Cloud Whisper Large v3 Turbo (`/api/voice`)

+Recorded audio is streamed to the application's **`/api/voice`** endpoint, which uses **Groq Cloud Whisper Large v3 Turbo** for ultra-fast multilingual speech-to-text inference.
+The system is designed for **sub-200ms turnaround** so that spoken commands can feel immediate during active practice.

+Because Whisper Large v3 Turbo is multilingual, the application can recognize both **Polish** and **English** coaching commands without requiring the user to switch input modes or reconfigure the session.

+#### 3. WebMCP Bridge Dispatcher

+Once a spoken phrase is transcribed, the Voice AI Coach passes the interpreted command through a **WebMCP bridge dispatcher** that maps natural language onto the application's structured `TrainerBridge` actions.

+Examples include:

+- **"Start"** → `start_practice`
+- **"Pauza" / "Pause"** → `pause_practice`
+- **"Od nowa" / "Reset" / "Again"** → `reset_practice`
+- **"Zwolnij" / "Slow down"** → `set_tempo`
+- **"Baby steps"** → `set_practice_mode("baby_steps")`
+- **"Włącz Szaloną"** → `set_song` for *Boys — Jesteś Szalona*

+This architecture preserves the core design principle of the project: the application should expose **structured, deterministic capabilities** instead of relying on fragile UI interpretation.
+Voice becomes another natural-language entry point into the same action system already used by AI agents.

+#### 4. Continuous Hands-Free Coaching Loop

+The complete interaction loop is optimized for actual movement practice:

+1. The dancer taps the microphone once.
+2. The browser begins the continuous voice-listening workflow.
+3. Speech is recorded via MediaRecorder.
+4. Audio is transcribed by Groq Whisper Turbo through `/api/voice`.
+5. The dispatcher resolves the command into a `TrainerBridge` action.
+6. The dance trainer updates song, tempo, mode, or playback in real-time.

+This enables a true **continuous hands-free coaching loop**: dancers can step away from the device, practice on the dance floor, and issue commands such as **"Start"**, **"Zwolnij"**, **"Baby steps"**, **"Pauza"**, or **"Od nowa"** at any time without touching the screen.

+### Why This Matters

+A wedding dance trainer is especially well suited to voice interaction because practice often happens **while moving**, with limited ability to tap controls accurately.
+The Voice AI Coach reduces friction between instruction and action, making the system feel closer to a real dance coach standing nearby and responding instantly to spoken requests.

+---